oracle-livelabs/partner-solutions/oci-observability-management-database-management/registerdbcs/registerdbcs.md

-# Register the DBCS in Database Management service
+# Enable Database Management for DBCS

 ## Introduction

-In this lab, we will register the DBCS in Observability & Management Database Management service.
-The Database Management Private Endpoint allows the communication between the subnet where the database is running on the Database Management service.
+In this lab, we will register the DBCS in the Observability & Management Database Management service.
+The Database Management Private Endpoint allows communication between the subnet where the database is running on the Database Management service.
 Vault is also used to securely use DBSNMP password.

 Estimated Time: 10 minutes